-Sisters in Control Environmental Justice Program and the Healthy Hair Initiative surveys stylists and salon workers in Inglewood and South Los Angeles to show that hair stylists suffer from higher risks of certain kinds of:
+Sisters in Control Environmental Justice Program and the Healthy Hair Initiative surveys stylists and salon workers in Inglewood and South Los Angeles.

 - Immune disorders

 This year we launched our newest sister circle called Curls and Conversations (w/ coffee or cocktails).
 This space allows consumers, hair care professionals, and advocates to talk openly about the Black beauty industry.
 Our first Curls and Convo was held in August and we had a great chance to hear from two business women who not only create their own products but are advocates for safer products marketed to the Black community.
 Our next Curls and Convo was a stylist part where we five women interested in hair attend.
 During everyone had a chance to tell their hair story, sip on some wine, and grab samples from Inspired Beauty and Curls.
 Our next Curls and Convo will be held in January.
 We look forward to keeping the conversation about Black beauty, hair, and safe salons going!

 The Black hair and beauty industry is more than simply big business; it’s multilayered, complex and touches every aspect in the lives of Black women & girls.
 It defines our cultural identity, contributes to our self-esteem (or lack thereof), allows for self-expression, tracks family history, provides an economic base, connects us to Black women across the globe and it has deep, deep historical roots.
 However, little is known about the connection between the beauty products we use and the health status of Black women, neither as consumers nor as beauty industry professionals.
 Natural Evolutions: One Hair Story is a compilation of our work in an effort to provide insights into the culture, conversations and research surrounding Black women’s hair, the beauty industry, and the subsequent effect on Black women’s health.